 - Emphasis on practical skills: you could be designing an advertising campaign; participating in a panel discussion with your fellow students; creating promotional material such as press releases, print ads or posters; developing a performance piece based on a fable or myth; or making your own videos.

 - Lecturers who are eager to share their industry experience with you.

 - Access to Unitec's excellent communication studies and performing arts facilities.

 - A mix of classroom sessions, practical workshops, critique sessions, student seminars, discussions, presentations and online learning.

-- Part-time study options available.
-You may also be able to take some courses on a stand-alone basis.
+- Option to take some courses on a stand-alone basis.

-- A chance to take classes in Unitec's on-campus marae, a great setting to explore Maori oratorical traditions, the role of culture in communication, and the cultural dimension of creative media arts.
+- A chance to take classes in Unitec's on-campus marae, a great setting to explore Maori oratorical traditions and the role of culture in communication.

 Develop confidence in public speaking and learn more about the communication and media industry.
 You'll further your professional writing skills, and your ability to communicate with different audiences, using a range of digital media as well as delivering effective professional presentations using visual, oral and written media.

 Become more familiar with moving images and different media technologies, the history of storytelling and effective storytelling techniques.
 Or focus on dance technique/practice and what happens backstage.
 Learn more about the communication and media industry by working on practical theatre and screen production projects.